Transcript: Is Distilled Fish Oil Toxin-Free?

-Fact of fiction: fish oil decreases inflammation.
-It better—that’s a main reason people take it.
-But it’s not true… No effect of fish oil supplementation on inflammatory markers.
-This randomized, double-blind placebo-controlled intervention trial showed no effect of a whopping dose of fish oil on markers of inflammation in the blood.
+Fact or fiction: fish oil decreases inflammation.
+It better—that’s the whole reason people take it.
+But it’s not true.
+“No effect of fish oil supplementation on…inflammatory markers.”
+This randomized, double-blind, placebo-controlled intervention trial showed no effect of a whopping dose of fish oil on markers of inflammation in the blood.
 If anything, there was a trend that all serum inflammatory markers tended to increase after fish oil.

-We now know, that PCBs can induce the kind of inflammation that promotes obesity and heart disease.
+We now know that PCBs can induce the kind of inflammation that promotes obesity and heart disease.
 It’s the same reason polar bears are now suffering from chronic inflammation: the industrial contaminants in our oceans that build up in fat.
-And so when we swallow capsules containing straight fish fat it puts us at the same tenuous polar bear position at the top of the food chain.
+And so, when we swallow capsules containing straight fish fat, it puts us at the same tenuous polar bear position at the top of the food chain.

 So, what about distilled fish oil?
-You’ll see things like this: molecularly distilled.
-Molecularly distilled for maximum purity.
+You’ll see things like this: “molecularly distilled.”
+“Molecularly distilled for maximum purity.”
 Well, researchers put fish oil distillation to the test last year.
-Fact or fiction, fish oil is safe—but only if it’s distilled.
+Fact or fiction: fish oil is safe—but only if it’s distilled.
 Fiction.
 It’s not safe.

 That’s why I recommend the algae-based DHA—a win-win for humans, so you can get the benefits without any of the risk.

-Because our oceans are so polluted, even when you buy distilled fish oil… you can’t get off the hook.
+Because our oceans are so polluted, even when you buy distilled fish oil, you can’t get off the hook.